aaronmylespereira/SlamtecCHOP-MacOS/README.md

 You can add the infoDAT to see lidar information.

 ### Compiling:
+Updated cpp files for MacOS are placed in the drvlogic folder and have all been edited and built by Gemini-CLI.

 1. cd to the main directory of the folder
 2. Clone the original [rplidar-sdk](https://github.com/Slamtec/rplidar_sdk)
 3. Make a new build directory by ```mkdir build``` and ```cd build```